Yijunmaverick/UniversalStyleTransfer/README.md

 <img src='figs/p5.jpg' width=800>

 Below we show an example of texture synthesis path from t1 (left) to t2, then t3, ..., to t8 and back to t1.
-You can also try the [Neural 3D Mesh Renderer](https://github.com/hiroharu-kato/neural_renderer) to apply our synthesized texture on a 3D Mesh.
+We also try the [Neural 3D Mesh Renderer](https://github.com/hiroharu-kato/neural_renderer) to apply the synthesized texture on a 3D Mesh.

 <p>
     <img src='figs/t.jpg' height=100 width=100 />